Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 To be able to generate an access token for authentication, you need to get an authorization code first.
 Bear in mind that you need to get an authorization code for each instance you want to access via API.

-[comment]: <> (Check, ob das stimmt und ob hier nötig!)

-[comment]: <> (Imogens comment: ich bin jetzt auch gerade abgehängt: Für welche Kommunikationsrichtung brauche ich das? von externem System zu Actindo-Instanz,? was ist der use case dahinter?)
+[comment]: <> (Imogens comment: Für welche Kommunikationsrichtung brauche ich das? von externem System zu Actindo-Instanz,? was ist der use case dahinter?)

 > [Caution]
     Before continuing, make sure you are not logged into your account.
 Otherwise, the authorization code will be linked to your user profile.
 That means that any API requests made subsequently will be made on your user's behalf.